vq-labs/vq-marketplace-web-app/README.md

-This project is deployed into production at [StudenTask](https://studentask.de/app).
+This project is deployed into production at [StudenTask](https://studentask.de/app) - a marketplace connecting startups to freelancer.